 Due to the hot spring’s high temperature, Yubatake is always covered by white steam.
 So after sunset until midnight, Yubatake is lit up with colored lighting to give visitors something to look forward to at night.

-During the winter, when an illuminated Christmas tree is placed, the spot becomes even more beautiful at night.
+When an illuminated Christmas tree is placed in the winter, the spot becomes even more beautiful at night.
 Sitting at one of the free foot spas is the best way to adore Yubatake, especially after a whole day of exploration (^_-)-☆.

 The Yudoi in Yubatake